onflow/flow-js-testing/docs/types.md

-# Types

-Below you can find information about types used in description on methods' arguments and return values.

-### `Address`
-`0x` prefixed value of account address

 ### `AddressMap`

 Object to use for address mapping of existing deployed contracts.
-Key shall be `string` and value shall be [Address](#Address)
+Key shall be `string` and value shall be [Address](https://docs.onflow.org/fcl/api/#address)

 #### Example